Simple Ways To Cut the High Cost of Hot Water

 2. Consider solar power water heating if you have any open south-facing, unobstructed areas close to your home.

 Many solar models are environmentally friendly, reducing the amount of harmful gas emissions that come from their electrically-powered competitors.
-In a 20-year study, a single solar water heater was shown to have produced 50 tons less of carbon dioxide emissions than a regular, electric water heater.
-And, solar water heaters are, of course, energy friendly, and can even be installed on your roof.
+In a 20-year study, a single solar water heater was shown to have produced 50 tons less carbon dioxide emissions than a regular electric water heater.
+And solar water heaters are, of course, energy-friendly, and can even be installed on your roof.

 Some states offer a renewable energy credit or rebate on taxes for installing solar power devices.
 Check with your accountant to find out if your state qualifies, or look up your state on the Database of State Incentives for Renewable Energy website.